-6. In case of cash recovery, other than rescheduling/restructuring, banks/DFIs may reverse specific provision held against classified assets only to the extent that required provision as determined under this Regulation is maintained.
-While calculating the remaining provision required to be held after cash recovery and reversal of provision there-against, the bank/DFI shall still enjoy the benefit of netting-off the amount of liquid assets and FSV of collateral from the outstanding amount, in the light of guidelines given in this regulation.
+6. In case of cash recovery, other than rescheduling/ restructuring, banks & DFIs may reverse specific provision held against classified assets only to the extent that required provision as determined under this Regulation is maintained.
+While calculating the remaining provision required to be held after cash recovery and reversal of provision there-against, banks & DFIs shall still enjoy the benefit of netting-off the amount of liquid assets and FSV of collateral from the outstanding amount, as described in this regulation.
 Further, the provision made on the advice of State Bank of Pakistan except where cash recovery is made shall not be reversed without prior approval of State Bank of Pakistan.